Call-Up Probability Engine · Model v0.4 · How It Works

 Positional Base Rate

-Different positions have structurally different call-up rates.
-Relief pitchers get called up far more frequently than catchers, for example.
+Different positions get called up at structurally different rates.
+Relief pitchers move up frequently.
+Catchers rarely do.
 This multiplier adjusts for the base frequency at which each position group historically reaches MLB within 90 days.

 RP = highest · C = lowest